Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current of Harmonic Oscillators

-Wigner functions are continuous and have negativities~\cite{Wigner_32}, they therefore feature {lines of zero} in phase space which, in the case of the harmonic oscillator, because of the form~(\ref{eq:WF_harm}) of $\bm J$, become lines of zero for both components,~$J^\odot_{ x}$ and $J^\odot_{ p}$, giving rise to \emph{lines of stagnation} of the flow, see Fig.~\ref{fig:flow_harm}.
+Wigner distributions are continuous and have negativities~\cite{Wigner_PR32}, they therefore feature zero-contours in phase-space which, in the case of the harmonic oscillator, because of the form~(\ref{eq:WF_harm}) of $\bm J$, become zero-lines for both components,~$J^\odot_x$ and $J^\odot_p$ simultaneously, giving rise to \emph{lines of stagnation} of the current, see fig.~\ref{fig:current_harm}.

-To make the existence of such \emph{lines of stagnation} of the flow intuitively plausible, it is helpful to remember that Wigner's function is normalized to unity while featuring positive and negative regions.
-Its dynamics can therefore resemble a flow of two charged liquids of opposing sign with an overall conserved positive unit charge.
-In this analogy, the lines of the stagnation of the flow form just like areas in a charged plasma where local flow separation creates (or conversely local flow merger annihilates) spatial charge densities.

-It is well known from quantum optics that the Wigner functions~$W^\odot_{n,n}(x,p)$ of the harmonic oscillator Fock states~$\psi_n^\odot$ resemble Mexican hats centred on the origin, with concentric fringes of alternating polarity.
-Their zero lines thus form concentric circles~\cite{Schleich_01}.
+It is well known from quantum optics that the eigenstates~$W^\odot_{n,n}(x,p)$ of the harmonic oscillator Fock states~$\psi_n^\odot$ resemble Mexican hats centred on the origin, with concentric fringes of alternating polarity.
+Their zero-contours thus form concentric circles~\cite{Schleich_01}.

-In the case of superposition states, we primarily investigate superpositions of ground and first excited state $\Psi_{0,1}(t;\theta)$~(\ref{eq:superposition_state}), in which case the circular zero line remains a circle with constant radius $R^\odot_{ 1}=1/\sqrt{2}$ but shifted centre position~$C_{01}$.
-The centre is the further displaced from the origin the larger the ground state contribution ($\theta \rightarrow 0$) and rotates around the origin, with frequency~$\Omega^\odot = 1$, according to
+In the case of superposition states, we primarily investigate superpositions of ground and first excited state $\Psi_{0,1}(t;\theta)$~(\ref{eq:superposition_state}), in which case $W$'s circular zero-contour remains a circle with constant radius $R^\odot_{ 1}=1/\sqrt{2}$ but shifted centre position~$C_{01}$.
+The centre is further displaced from the origin the larger the groundstate contribution ($\theta \downarrow 0$ in $\Psi_{0,1}(\theta)$~(\ref{eq:superposition_state})) and rotates around the origin, with frequency~$\Omega^\odot = 1$, according to